 In 1901, Winkfield captured his first Kentucky Derby title astride a horse named Eminence.
 He went on to win 161 races that year, including key victories in the Latonia Derby on Hernando and in the Tennessee Derby, where he rode Royal Victor.
 While these were spectacular accomplishments, he returned to the Kentucky Derby in 1902 and won again, this time riding Alan-a-Dale.

 In 1903, Winkfield narrowly missed winning a third consecutive Derby.
 Had he accomplished this feat, he would be the first (and only person) to have ever done so.
-Riding a thoroughbred named Early, the odds-on favorite, Winkfield, took a 1 1/2-length lead but his mount slowed in the stretch and lost by three-quarters of a length.
+Riding a thoroughbred named Early, the odds-on favorite, Winkfield, took a 1 1/2-length lead, but his mount slowed in the stretch and lost by three-quarters of a length.
 Winkfield called the loss the worst of his career.

 Blacklisted after he dishonored a contract with one horse owner by riding for another, Winkfield accepted an offer to race in Russia, where he rose to fame once again.
-In Russia he won the Emperor’s Purse, the Moscow Derby twice and the Russian Derby three times.
+In Russia, he won the Emperor’s Purse, the Moscow Derby twice and the Russian Derby three times.
 In Germany, Winkfield won the Grand Prix de Baden.
-In Poland, he won the Poland Derby twice and in France he won the Prix du President de la Republique.
+In Poland, he won the Poland Derby twice, and in France he won the Prix du President de la Republique.

 Winkfield married twice.
 His first wife, Alexandra, was a Russian baroness who died in 1921.
-They bore a son, George who died in 1934.
-His second marriage was to a French woman named Lydia who died in 1958.
-This marriage also produced a son, Robert, who died in 1977 and a daughter, Liliane Casey, who currently resides in Cincinnati, Ohio.
+They bore a son, George, who died in 1934.
+His second marriage was to a French woman named Lydia de Minkiwitz, who died in 1958.
+The couple had two children–a son, Robert, and a daughter Liliane.